Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 To find the best external hard drive SSD, we researched critical factors such as speed, capacity, durability and overall form factor.
 Depending on how much data you need to store and where you will be traveling with your drive, these factors and more need to be examined so the product can best fit your lifestyle.
 Whether you are looking to backup your computer at home or trek across the alps, we’ve got a solution for your needs.
+Here’s our list of the best SSD on the market.

 With reliability and price being essential factors, our top pick, the Samsung T5 SSD, quickly rose to the top.
 Offering a promising combination of features with up to 2TB of storage space in a compact, shock resistant form-factor and sporting a high-speed USB 3.1 connection with a 540 MB/s read/write speed, those looking to grab the best external hard drive SSD for day-to-day usage should look no further.
 However, we also have a few more options, so keep reading to learn about our top pick and 6 others.